-2. Each student must write a typed essay of up to 2,000 words exclusively about the origin of some aspect of the U.S. Constitution, the particular topic to be chosen by the student.* Essays not exclusively about the origin of some aspect of the U.S. Constitution will be disqualified.
-All essays must be the student's own work based exclusively on primary sources.
+2. Each student must write a typed essay of up to 2,000 words exclusively about the origin of some aspect of the U.S. Constitution: specifically, one of the seven topics listed on this website's Topics page.* All essays must be the student's own work based exclusively on primary sources.
 All sources must be cited in a recognized system of citation.
-Failure to cite sources will be considered plagiarism, resulting in disqualification.
 Each student may submit only one essay per annual contest.
 Students may not co-write an essay.
+Failure to follow these rules will result in disqualification.

 4. Essays may be submitted one of two ways: (a) as an email attachment in Word, Word Perfect or PDF format (not Google Docs or Mac Pages), along with the information specified above in Paragraph 3, to email@example.com; or (b) by regular U.S. Mail, along with the information specified above in Paragraph 3, to Michael G. Langan, Esq., Chambers of Hon.
 Glenn T. Suddaby, U.S. District Court, 100 South Clinton Street, Syracuse NY 13261.

-5. The deadline for the essays is midnight on Thursday, March 15, 2018.
+5. The deadline for the essays is the end of Tuesday, February 12, 2019.
 No essays will be accepted after midnight.
 The Program is not responsible for any lost, misdirected or delayed entries.
 Entries received by fax or personal delivery will not be accepted.

-6. Essays will be judged by a panel of three or more federal court judges based on content, clarity and style, as determined by the judges in their discretion.
+6. Essays will be judged by a panel of three or more federal court judges based on clarity, factual support and persuasiveness, as determined by the judges in their discretion.
 All decisions are final.
-Each judges will evaluate the essays by ranking them, best to worst.
+Each judges will evaluate the essays by ranking them, first to last.
 The rankings on each essay will then be tallied, and the essay with the lowest sum total will win, the essay with the second-lowest sum total receiving second place, etc.

 *The Program expresses no opinion about the appropriateness of the "original intent," "original understanding" and/or "original meaning" methods of constitutional interpretation as compared to other such methods, including the "living constitution" or "evolving constitution" method.